HyperionCorporation/HyperionCalendar/README.md

 + Click Browse on the bottom and browse to the file
 + Click OK until you're out of the dialogs

-###Planned Features

-+ Events are synced to remote database
-+ View Events with Right Click

 ###Currently Implemented Features